reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 Unlike AWS, LocalStack does not validate these credentials but complains if no profile is set.
 So far, it is just like any other AWS profile which we will use to work with LocalStack.

-### Execute CLI Commands
-With our profile created, we execute the AWS CLI commands by passing an additional parameter for overriding the endpoint URL:
+With our profile created, **we proceed to execute the AWS CLI commands** by passing an additional parameter for overriding the endpoint URL:
 ```
 aws s3 --endpoint-url http://localhost:4566 create-bucket io.pratik.mybucket
 ```